yuta-umeda-1192/freemarket_sample_65a/README.md

 - belongs_to :delivery_method
 - belongs_to :delivery_burden_fee
 - belongs_to :delivery_day
-- belong_to :size
+- belongs_to :size
-- belong_to :status
+- belongs_to :status

 <!-- 商品サイズ -->